 Do you believe that your multicultural experiences enhance creativity?

 Amber Bowen – TREASURER

-When she first left the UK she found it hard to give up her career so joining an international women's association was a good way to meet people and a way to use my skills to help others.
-ZIWA as with all international women's associations is a must for women as a way of making friends and a good place to find support in a new country.
+When I first left the UK I found it hard to give up my career so joining an international women's association was a good way to meet people and a way to use my skills to help others.
+ZIWA, as with all international women's associations, is a great way of making friends and a good place to find support in a new country.
 I have always found ZIWA to be a very friendly and welcoming group.